 We are looking for adults between the ages of 18 and 100 years who have a voice disorder related to spasmodic dysphonia or to vocal hyperfunction like vocal nodules, muscle tension dysphonia, or vocal fold polyp.

-We are looking for adults between the ages of 18 and 100 years who have Parkinson’s Disease and are willing to be tested both ON and OFF medication.
+We are looking for adults between the ages of 18 and 100 years who have Parkinson’s Disease.

 We are looking for volunteers between the ages of 4 and 100 years who have velopharyngeal dysfunction due to mislearning or muscle weakness.